-Client/database compatibility
+Client/Database compatibility

-Direct connect drivers are only compatable with a same-vintage database configured for ArcSDE.
-For example, you cannot direct connect from ArcMap 9.0 to a a database that is still at an 8.3 configuration.
-You would have to run the 9.0 setup configuration on that 8.3 database to be able to use direct connect from the ArcMap 9.0 client.
+Direct connect drivers are only compatible with a same vintage database configured for ArcSDE.
+For example, you cannot direct connect from ArcMap 9 to a database still in an 8.3 configuration.
+You would have to run the 9.0 setup configuration on that 8.3 database to be able to use direct connect from the ArcMap 9 client.